bbauska/Coursera-Bootstrap/readme.md

 relies more on configuration of the tasks.

-In case of Gulp, the baby will set up our tasks to type gulp.task and then let\'s set up a task name \'sass\', and then for this task, we\'ll set this up as a function, and this is how the code is prepared.
+In case of Gulp, the baby will set up our tasks to type gulp.task and then let&apos;s set up a task name &apos;sass&apos;, and then for this task, we&apos;ll set this up as a function, and this is how the code is prepared.

-Gulp Tasks Sass function and in here, we are setting up the Gulp Tasks, so we\'ll type return gulp.src(\'./css/\*.scss\')
+Gulp Tasks Sass function and in here, we are setting up the Gulp Tasks, so we&apos;ll type return gulp.src(&apos;./css/\*.scss&apos;)

 As we learnt, Gulp is a tool-based around code over configuration.

-We\'ll prepare this task as such.
+We&apos;ll prepare this task as such.

 You see that we have specified Gulp source pipe sass on, and then here, error.

-If an error occurs, we\'ll use the Sass way to log the error and then pipe this through gulp.dest(\'./css\'), and that completes the configuration of the Gulp Sass Tasks.
+If an error occurs, we&apos;ll use the Sass way to log the error and then pipe this through gulp.dest(&apos;./css&apos;), and that completes the configuration of the Gulp Sass Tasks.

 You must be wondering why we write the code like this.
 It says gulp source and then specify something there, and then the next one says pipe and then the next one says pipe.

-Let\'s understand the Gulp way of doing things in a little more detail.
+Let&apos;s understand the Gulp way of doing things in a little more detail.

 To help explain why we configure Tasks like that, I have an explanation of what we call Gulp Streams.